 Each year there are a small number of cases (around 0.1%) where no usual residence is provided by the informant.
 This may be because the deceased had no fixed abode or their address was unknown.
 In such cases, the usual residence is coded to where the death took place.

 5.2 Place of occurrence

 Due to improvements in the classification and coding of communal establishments, the place of death definition that we use was revised in 2011.
 These changes were implemented for 2010 mortality statistics.
-In particular, the classification was changed to specifically identify local authority and non-local authority care homes and the categories for NHS and non-NHS psychiatric hospitals, other hospitals and communal establishments for the care of the sick have been replaced with a category for all hospitals.
+In particular, the classification was changed to specifically identify local authority and non-local authority care homes.
+The categories for NHS and non-NHS psychiatric hospitals, other hospitals and communal establishments for the care of the sick have also been replaced with a category for all hospitals.
 This reflects current user needs.
 Further improvements to how deaths are allocated to individual establishments and to how these are assigned to place of death categories is an ongoing exercise, which will improve the quality of this new classification.

 The groups used for the place where death occurred are: